deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 “Naw!”
 The Great Father boomed, clearly in an boisterous mood.
 “We brownies hafta be careful with you wee little silverfurs!”

 Regaari just flicked an ear.
 There was nothing *‘wee’* or *‘little’* about him these days, certainly not by the lithe standards Whitecrest had traditionally set.
-But then again, Daar was performing for an audience, too; there were Champions tailing along, messengers from First Fang, the most senior generals from the Grand Army…really, he was a king of old and they were his court.
+But then again Daar was performing for an audience, too; there were Champions tailing along, messengers from First Fang, the most senior generals from the Grand Army…really, he was a king of old and they were his court.
 The only thing missing was a coronation, which he kept putting off, and off…

 “How’re the HEAT, doin’?”
 Daar asked.